 Parthasarathy played a neat, composed innings.
 “He [Parthasarathy] faced the pace bowling with equanimity and was most impressive in his attack on the spinners.
 He batted two and a half hours, hitting one six and six boundaries, and it was only the prospect of running out of partners that caused him to play a desperate shot resulting in a catch in the deep,” wrote Wisden.

-India lost Naik and Kanitkar cheaply, and Engineer’s 75-run blitz ended when he was third out on 103 for three.
-The score was almost identical to the first-innings when Parthasarathy walked out to join Viswanath: this time, too, he looked completely in control as he added 101 with Viswanath, and it seemed that India might put up a fight.
+India lost Naik and Kanitkar cheaply, and Engineer’s 75-run blitz ended when he was third out on 103 for 3.
+The score was almost identical to the first innings when Parthasarathy walked out to join Viswanath: this time, too, he looked completely in control as he added 101 with Viswanath, and it seemed that India might put up a fight.

-It was then that Viswanath edged Gibbs to Clive Lloyd.
+Then Viswanath edged Gibbs to Clive Lloyd.
 Then, as Parthasarathy ran frantically for the run that would have made him the third Indian to have scored twin fifties on Test debut (after Dilawar Hussain and Gavaskar) he was run out for 49.
-From 204 for three, India collapsed to 256 and lost by an innings.
+From 204 for 3, India collapsed to 256 and lost by an innings.

-He toured New Zealand, but never got to play a Test, but was selected for both One-Day Internationals (ODIs).
-He failed to do well with the willow in both matches: opening the batting with Dilip Vengsarkar, he scored only six and 14.
+He toured New Zealand, but never got to play a Test, but was selected for both ODIs.
+He failed to do well with the willow in both: opening batting with Dilip Vengsarkar, he scored only 6 and 14.
 He never played another ODI.

-Parthasarathy was thrown to the wolves when he was asked to open batting with Gavaskar in the first Test at Bourda against Roberts and Michael Holding: he did not have much to do as Gavaskar set out in a murderous mood, and India reached 51 in the ninth over, before Parthasarathy was caught off Holding for six.
+He was then thrown to the wolves when he was asked to open batting with Gavaskar in the first Test at Bourda against Roberts and Michael Holding: he did not have much to do as Gavaskar set out in a murderous mood, and India reached 51 in the ninth over, before Parthasarathy was caught off Holding for 6.